Universal-Connect-Project/universal-connect-widget/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead  ???
+* **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead send an email to vulns@mx.com.

 * **Ensure the bug was not already reported** by searching existing issues on GitHub